01Online Jury FAQ

 Register to be a mock juror and then get paid from $5 to $50 to render your opinion on a case.

 Act as a prospective juror and review cases for payment of $20 to $60 per case.
-Sign up and when your profile matches a lawyer's need you will be invited to sit on the "virtual jury."
+After you sign up, if your profile matches a lawyer's need, you will be invited to sit on a "virtual jury."

-This market research company recruits mock jurors to work on different kinds of projects such as a jury panel of consumers, business-to-business panel or medical panels.
+This market research company recruits mock jurors to work on different kinds of projects, such as a jury panel of consumers, business-to-business panels, or medical panels.

-Sign up to be a mock juror and get paid $100-$150 if you are selected.
-However, this is not an online review of a case but a live one so you would have to travel outside the home for the 8-10 hour session.
+Sign up to be a mock juror, and get paid $100-$150 if you're selected.
+However, this is not an online review of a case, but a live one, so you would have to travel outside your home for the 8-10 hour session.

-After the in-depth registration process, which includes questions about your political opinions, job status and age, you wait to be contacted if a mock jury panel is appropriate for you.
+Complete an in-depth registration process, which includes questions about your political opinions, job status, and age; then wait to be contacted if a mock jury panel is appropriate for you.

 7 Online Mock Jury Sites

-Some people may wonder if work as an online juror is just another work at home scam.
+Some people may wonder if working as an online juror is just another work-at-home scam.
 No, it isn't.
 You can make money as an online juror, though probably not a lot or very consistently.
-But as with mostwork from home jobs, when searching for online juror jobs, you need to be on the lookout for scams.
+But as with most work-from-home jobs, when searching for online juror jobs, you need to be on the lookout for scams.

-Scroll down to find a job on an online jury among the legit companies listed below, and perhaps pick up some extra cash for giving your opinion.
-But before you do, read these questions and answers so you know what you're signing up for.
+Scroll down to Find a job on an online jury among the legitimate companies listed below, and you might be able to pick up some extra cash for giving your opinion.
+But before you do, read these questions and answers, so you know what you're signing up for.